 Get the latest tips and tricks in our latest Malaysian e-book!

 Modest fashion is a trend among Muslim women where they are able to express their religious virtues while still having fun through the outfits they wear.
-With influencers like Vivy Yusof coming up with brands like Fashion Valet and dUCK, Malaysia is also shaping up to be a market leader in modest fashion.
-Modest fashion accounts for US$ 44 billion of the US$ 1.9 trillion global Muslim market according to the State of the Global Islamic Economy study in 2016.
+With influencers like Vivy Yusof coming up with brands like Fashion Valet and dUCK3, Malaysia is also shaping up to be a market leader in modest fashion.
+Modest fashion accounts for US$ 283 billion of the US$ 2.5 trillion global fashion market in 2018 according to the State of the Global Islamic Economy study4.
 Modest clothing tends to prioritise comfort and fit.
 So this allows for agnostic brands to do well in Malaysia too.

-For example, Uniqlo partnered with Hana Tajima to release a line of modest wear which includes items ranging from long dresses to hijab headscarves.
-Malaysians also see international goods from Japan, Europe, and Korea as having higher quality, and are willing to spend more for these international items.
+For example, Uniqlo partnered with Hana Tajima5 to release a line of modest wear which includes items ranging from long dresses to hijab headscarves.
+Malaysians also see international goods from Japan, Europe, and Korea6 as having higher quality, and are willing to spend more for these international items.

 Health and beauty products like cosmetics also tend to do consistently well in the Ramadan shopping period for the same reasons that fashion items do too.

-With this in mind, it helps to carry brands that are Malaysian halal certified, as more international brands are also recognising the need to cater to this market like Shiseido’s Za cosmetics line.
-Additionally, seeking out a Malaysian ambassador for your products could also increase trust from your Muslim customers, like how Neelofa, a Malaysian actress, became Lancôme’s hijab-wearing ambassador.
+With this in mind, it helps to carry brands that are Malaysian halal certified, as more international brands are also recognising the need to cater to this market like Shiseido’s Za cosmetics line8.
+Additionally, seeking out a Malaysian ambassador for your products could also increase trust from your Muslim customers, like how Neelofa, a Malaysian actress, became Lancôme’s hijab-wearing ambassador9.

 Consumer electronics such as smartphones, tablets and cameras see increases in sales throughout the weeks leading up to Hari Raya Aidilfitri.

 Malaysian Muslims change their usage of smart devices during the Ramadan period.
-Google’s study revealed that Muslims will consume 1.5 times more spiritual content during the Ramadan month, even on mainstream online platforms like Spotify and YouTube.
+Google’s study10revealed a 25% increase in watch time for spiritual content during the Ramadan month, even on mainstream online platforms like YouTube.
 These can come in the form of audio playlists and online videos which convey spiritual messages.

 In cases like these, devices like smartphones and tablets might be worth promoting during the Ramadan period.
 You could also consider promoting electronic accessories and peripherals like power banks, earbuds, smart wearables, and the like.

-The Ramadan period’s boost in commercial activity offers a great sales opportunity for e-commerce merchants looking to sell their products to Malaysia.
-If you’re fulfilling orders cross-border to Malaysia, it’s good to have a logistics partner who is reliable and can clear customs for you smoothly.
+The Ramadan period’s boost in commercial activity offers a great sales opportunity for eCommerce merchants looking to sell their products to Malaysia.
+If you’re fulfilling orders cross-border to Malaysia, it’s good to have an eCommerce logistics partner who is reliable and can clear customs for you smoothly.